-ID 1.1 Specific Objective Strengthen the cooperation among key actors to promote the knowledge transfer and innovative activities in key sectors of the area.
+ID of the specific objective 1.1 Title of the specific objective Strengthen the cooperation among key actors to promote the knowledge transfer and innovative activities in key sectors of the area.
 Results that the Member States seek to achieve with Union support Since innovation and technology development are the result of a complex set of relationships among actors in the innovation system, stronger links within the territory as well as a critical mass of innovative actors are required for improving the general innovation capacity of the area.
 For this reason, the Specific Objective 1.1 intends to accelerate result oriented cooperation among actors of the innovation system - especially among private and public R&I actors, to improve the framework conditions for stakeholders, to increase access to research results for SMEs and to contribute to both the economic as well as the social innovation transfer.
 The promotion of business investment in R&I and the development of synergies between enterprises, research centres and the higher education sector play a key role in order to achieve most of the Europe 2020 targets.
 Research and Innovation are key factors for the competitiveness of a territory and are considered crucial elements to improve the ability of local SMEs to face the challenges posed by global competition.
-In the CBC programming, strong focus is given to the field of research and innovation as well as promotion of the CBC cooperation is to give emphasis to best practices exchange concerning both technological transfer and innovation methodologies (open innovation, living lab, pre-commercial public procurement, etc.).
-All these challenges are even intensified by the impact of the persistent financial and economic crisis which requires structural
+In the CBC programming, strong focus is given to the field of research and innovation as well as promotion of development of joint smart specialisation approaches and partnerships among different actors.
+Moreover the added value of the CBC cooperation is to give emphasis to best practices exchange concerning both technological transfer and innovation methodologies (open innovation, living lab, pre-commercial public procurement, etc.).
+All these challenges are even intensified by the impact of the persistent financial and economic crisis which requires structura and significant changes.

-ID 1.1 Specific Objective Strengthen the cooperation among key actors to promote the knowledge transfer and innovative activities in key sectors of the area. and significant changes.
 The economic crisis has, in fact, reinforced the need to develop new organization processes and knowledge based competitiveness, encouraging clusters among innovation players and the creation of innovative business models across the complete value chains related to concrete products and/or services development.
 In particular, the diffusion of entrepreneurial networks and culture funded on creativity, open innovation, flexibility, knowledge, is envisaged as an important development driver.
-For the Specific Objective 1.1, the main change sought is to improve the innovation system of the eligible area and strengthen the innovation profile of clusters and networks, in particular in their cross-border dimension, in the field of smart and green growth.
+For the Specific Objective 1.1, the main change sought is to improve the innovation system of the eligible area and strengthen the innovation profile of clusters and networks, in particular in their cross-border dimension, in the field of smart and green

+ID of the specific objective 1.1 Title of the specific objective Strengthen the cooperation among key actors to promote the knowledge transfer and innovative activities in key sectors of the area. growth.
 A specific attention will be paid to the promotion of eco-innovation services aiming to promote sustainable development models and to develop effective European standards.
 The main sectors to be supported shall include priority areas defined by the regional smart specialization strategies (traditional sectors and KETs).
 All projects shall ensure coherence and synergy with ERDF regional and national programmes and/or other relevant regional/local financial instruments.
 Expected result Increased cooperation among key actors of the innovation system, reinforced CB innovation clusters and durable networks in the key sectors of the eligible area, reflected on a tangible results level (jointly developed products and/or services).